The Remarkable Antioxidant That Can Help Treat 6 Mental Illnesses

 NAC may correct these underlying problems by generating the antioxidant glutathione and reducing the excitatory neurotransmitter glutamate.

-I would definitely advise people suffering from depression, bipolar disorder, OCD, drug addiction or autism to start taking it.
-See how it affects you.
+If you suffer from depression, bipolar disorder, OCD, drug addiction or autism, you could start taking it and see if it helps you.
 If it helps, keep taking.
 If not, then try something else.

 Many of the studies also suggest that NAC enhances the effectiveness of psychiatric medications.
 So if you're already on medication, NAC and your medication will likely work better together.
-There appears no downside in giving it a try.

 My recommendation: I used to take 1200 mg of NAC every day to manage my long-term mental health.
-It was helpful, but I eventually experienced some side effects at that dosage due to heavy metal redistribution.
-I don’t need to take nearly as much anymore after doing other treatments.
+It was very helpful at one point in time.
+I no longer need to take it anymore because I’m completely recovered and well.
+It’s just not necessary for me anymore because I’m healthy.
+However, when I was taking it, I eventually started experienced some side effects due to heavy metal redistribution.
 Studies show that people benefit from taking anywhere between 500 mg to 3000 mg daily or every other day.
-But I find that many of my clients actually do better when they take a lower dose because high doses of NAC can sometimes redistribute heavy metals into the brain.
+But I find that many people actually do better when they take a lower dose because high doses of NAC can sometimes redistribute heavy metals into the brain.
 You’ll obviously want to avoid this.
-I now take and recommend just 250 mg of NAC, which can be found in the Optimal Antiox supplement.
+I now recommend people take just 250 mg of NAC, which can be found in the Optimal Antiox supplement.
 Optimal Antiox also contains a number of other antioxidants and nutrients that can support your brain and mental health.
 Optimal Antiox also includes leucine, which is an amino acid.
 Taking leucine with NAC prevents mercury from being reabsorbed into the central nervous system.

 Click here to subscribe